 It's so hard finding safe gluten-free donuts out in the world.
 Even if the dough is gluten free, most places use the same fryer for their gluten and non-gluten products which makes them unsafe for those sensitive to cross-contact.
-That's why I love making lots of different donut varieties at home, like my Gluten Free Cinnamon Sugar Donuts or Entenmann's Copycat Protein Donuts.
+But making baked donuts is super easy and that's why I love making my own donut varieties at home, like my Gluten Free Cinnamon Sugar Donuts or Entenmann's Copycat Protein Donuts.
 I had to add to the repertoire with these strawberry glazed donuts.
 Let me know what other donut flavors you'd love to see!

 Why You'll Love These Gluten Free Strawberry Donuts

-- The best part about these donuts is that they are gluten free, dairy free, and refined sugar free!
+- Allergy friendly: the best part about these donuts is that they are safe from cross contact!
+They're completely gluten free, dairy free, nut free, soy free, and corn free.

-- They're just sweet enough without being overpowering.
+- Refined sugar free: you can make these donuts completely refined sugar free.
+They're just sweet enough without being overpowering.

-- We use freeze-dried strawberries, so you can make these any time of year even if fresh strawberries aren't in season.
+- Year-round recipe: this recipe calls for freeze-dried strawberries, so you can make these any time of year even if it's not strawberry season.
 You get that real strawberry flavor without any fake flavoring added.

-- Tigernut flour: I love using tigernut flour because it adds sweetness without added sugar, this way we can cut back on the sweetener in the recipe.
+- Tigernut flour: tigernut flour adds sweetness without added sugar so we can cut back on the sweetener in the recipe.
 You can also use almond flour if you tolerate nuts.

-- Maple syrup: the unrefined sweetener we are using in this recipe!
+- Maple syrup: the unrefined sweetener used for the donuts

 - Yogurt: I use a plant-based coconut yogurt to keep this recipe dairy free.
-Yogurt is used in all three components of these strawberry baked donuts.
-If you tolerate dairy, use Greek yogurt for a protein boost!
+If you tolerate dairy, use Greek yogurt for a protein boost.

-- Egg: adds fat and fluff to our strawberry cream donuts.
+- Egg: adds fat and fluff to our baked strawberry donuts.

 - Salt, Baking powder, and vanilla extract